Introducing RegExr: Try out and use regular expressions!

 Details

 The Details tool allows you to see in detail which part of the regular expression the selected string matched.
-It is possible
+It's possible

-that the result you are getting is simply a result of a match in a different part than you expected, so check here to make sure the process is working correctly.
+that you're getting the expected result even though the match was in a different part than you intended, so check here to confirm that the process is working correctly.

 Explain

-This is similar to MySQL's EXPLAIN feature, which shows you what strings are grouped by parentheses and up to what part the parentheses match.
+This is a feature similar to MySQL's EXPLAIN command.
+It shows which strings are grouped by parentheses and which parts of the string match the parentheses.

 This is also very useful.